adamswbrown/Emailhelp/README.md

 ## Overview

-This CLI application reads Apple Mail's internal SQLite database (Envelope Index) to perform fast, indexed email analysis.
+This CLI application reads email metadata from Apple Mail's Envelope Index or Outlook's SQLite database to perform fast, indexed email analysis.
 It scores emails using transparent weighted signals and classifies them into actionable categories.
+Supports both Apple Mail and Outlook for Mac.

 ### What it does

-- ✅ **Read-only access** to Apple Mail metadata (never modifies emails)
+- ✅ **Read-only access** to email metadata (never modifies emails)
+- ✅ **Supports both Apple Mail and Outlook for Mac**
 - ✅ **Deterministic scoring** based on explicit, auditable signals
 - ✅ **Multi-account support** (Exchange, iCloud, Gmail, etc.)
 - ✅ **Fast queries** using SQLite indexes (thousands of emails in seconds)
 - ✅ **Ledger-style output** for accounting-based email triage
 - ✅ **Explainable results** with `--why` flag showing score breakdowns
+- ✅ **Interactive email selection** with `--open` flag
+- ✅ **Open emails in email client** directly from the command line
 - ✅ **Zero dependencies** (uses Python standard library only)

 ### What it does NOT do